Marpa, A practical general parser: the recognizer: Preliminaries

-The alert reader may have noticed that the previous definition of \Cw{} did not allow zero-length inputs.
+We note that the previous definition of \Cw{} did not allow zero-length inputs.
 To simplify the mathematics, we exclude null parses and trivial grammars from consideration.
-In its implementations, the Marpa parser deals with null parses and trivial grammars as special cases.
+In the implementation of~\cite{Marpa-R2}, the \Marpa parser deals with null parses and trivial grammars as special cases.
 (Trivial grammars are those that recognize only the null string.)